-Recently there has been a debate regarding the nature of an excess gamma ray emission, consistent with a DM signal, from the centre of our galaxy, observed by the Fermi LAT.
+Recently there has been a debate regarding the nature of an excess of gamma ray emission, consistent with a DM signal, from the centre of our galaxy observed by the Fermi LAT.
 It is also possible that a population of unresolved millisecond pulsars could produce a similar signal and much work is still needed to sway the debate one way or another

 1. 21st Symposium on Astroparticle Physics in the Netherlands, April, 2016